 - Will you sell your movie on iTunes, Google Play, Amazon, and more?

 - Will you send your movie directly to sales agents and acquisition pros?

-Once you figure out how you will leverage online and offline media to achieve the necessary sales, you will need to budget for this.
+Once you figure out how to leverage online and offline media to achieve the necessary sales, you must budget for this.
 How many units will you need to sell at a defined price point to break even?
-How much will it cost you to sell enough units to make a profit?
+How much will you sell enough units to make a profit cost?
 How much time will you need to execute your marketing plan and achieve these goals?